BenTaylorPublic/screeps/README.md

 ```
 ### Long term:
 ```
+Remove the replacement/waves logic from power banks
+    Replace it with "finishing it off" logic on a failure

 Auto safe mode when < stage 2.6, and hostile creep enters

 Monitor force laborer spawns in linked rooms